modernPantryTeam/Modern-Pantry/README.md

 - collects information about your preserves and notifies you about closing in expiry dates
 - offers statistics and summaries
 - allows you to create your own pantry and share it with friends
+- view your own pantry by using QR code
 - and much more.

 ### Getting started